 About 5 years ago I was drowning in credit card debt, a scenario partly due to my extravagant lifestyle.
 It was a different kind of happiness resulting from 'free money' used to buy expensive gifts for my boyfriend, shopping sprees, and parties for my friends.
 How?
-Through credit cards to me by my parents when I was still a student.
+Through credit cards

 The problem really began when my parents stopped making payments on my credit card accounts.
 They had to pay off my student loan, which they took out to fund my studies.
 Then they decided to stop making my credit card payments and told me to find a good job.

 I knew that debts could be paid off but was not sure where to start.
 I was frightened and even considered running away ...
 The unpaid credit card debt amount was $50,000; still, my boyfriend encouraged me to take responsibility.
 He helped me find a part-time job, and I started freelance writing.
 My total monthly income suddenly wasn't that bad.
 I shared my boyfriend's place and determined to pay off all debts.

 How I paid $50,000 credit card debt and became debt free in 4 years

 Changing my spending habit wasn't easy, but I had no other options.
 I took a close look at my income and realized that I had to stop overspending.
 I stopped driving, eating out, and partying.